sdsc-innovation/cookiecutter-python/README.md

  * [`.gitlab-ci.yml`](https://docs.gitlab.com/ee/ci/yaml/gitlab_ci_yaml.html) is pre-configured to run unit tests on [GitLab CI/CD](https://docs.gitlab.com/ee/ci/).
  * [`.github/workflows/pytest.yml`](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-python) is provided to run unit tests on [GitHub Actions](https://docs.github.com/en/actions).
  * [pre-commit](https://pre-commit.com/) hooks are configured to enforce Ruff, and also some quality-of-life [built-in tools](https://github.com/pre-commit/pre-commit-hooks).
+ * No default license file is provided, as this template does not necessarily targets open source projects.
+By default, copyright applies; [choose a license](https://choosealicense.com/) if you would like to open your project!

 ## References